SAS-Innovate-2025/Power-Washing-Your-Data-Using-SAS-Data-Quality-Steps-in-SAS-Studio-Flows/Data_Quality_Steps_SAS_Studio.md

    ![Customers Preview](img/CustomersPreview.png)

+   CUSTOMERS has **60** rows and **5** columns.
 Note that each customer appears three times with different name formats and varying additional column information.
 We would like to deduplicate this data by combining unique values into one row per customer.

 ### Remove Duplicates with Survivorship Snippet